oidoid/nature-elsewhere/readme.md

 ### Work

-As a personal passion project, it's been a challenge to maintain my motivation and work earnestly.
+As a personal passion project, it's been a challenge to maintain my motivation, project vision, and to work earnestly.
 I mostly struggle with: 1) project value to anyone 2) the immense gobs of time this project eats up 3) whether the project is completable by me.
 I question myself pretty regularly about it all.
 For instance, the pixel art style may be hard to appreciate.
 Even in the best case scenario that I manage to finish development, will anyone actually want to play it much?
 The construction quality and open-source approach has also been a great burden.
-I read some Gamasutra article about the Venn diagram of "games you can make," "games you want to make," and "games others want to play" and I think it a lot.
+I read some Gamasutra article about the Venn diagram of "games you can make," "games you want to make," and "games others want to play."
+I think about it often.

 One precursor project I pursued was "Once and Future Cactus" but I was pouring so much time into it that I wanted a more serious idea to pursue.
 I also had